 4. If you were recommending this programme to your colleagues what would you tell them?

 That it’s definitely worth doing for new and aspiring leaders, or established leaders who feel like they need a refresh.
 It will change your perspective on yourself and your staff.

 5. Looking ahead, can you tell us what your 3 key leadership challenges for

 I have quite a few changes coming up in my role where I will need to write new strategies and get people on board to deliver them.
 So my 3 main challenges will be to get buy-in from others, create advocates who will support and talk positively about what I’m proposing, and empower the people I need support from to deliver it.

-The next run of Transition to Leadership will be in Glasgow and will be taking place through Tuesday 6 December 2016 – Tuesday 14 March 2017 over 3 face-to-face days and 16 hours of facilitated online activities.
+The next run of Transition to Leadership will be in Manchester and will be taking place through Wednesday 6 December 2017 – Wednesday 11 April 2018 over 3 face-to-face days and 16 hours of facilitated online activities.
 If you are interested in finding out more about our Transition to Leadership programme, please click here: www.lfhe.ac.uk/ttl